 Instead of specifically marketing and targeting individual Leads or Contacts, account based marketers are focused on optimizing the quality of their engagement with Accounts and Opportunities.

-- Link buyer behavior + data across a single account view.
+- Link buyer behavior + data across contacts for a single account view

 To get started, navigate to Contacts > Accounts.

 When you first visit the Accounts page, the application checks to see if you have properly configured a sync via the CRM Administration page.
 If you have not yet setup a recurring sync, click Go To CRM Administration or navigate to Settings > CRM Administration to set the frequency of synchronization to populate your CRM data.

 Configure your accounts

 When you land back on the Accounts Dashboard a popup will appear where you will define which list contains your CRM Contacts and the field in that list which contains the desired lead score.
 If you have not already done so, you will need to create a List Maintenance Program which writes the contact’s score to the configured list and selected score field periodically.
 This score can be based on the same, Default score sheet used for segmentation or you may choose to create a separate score sheet for the purpose of account scoring which is used in the program which writes the score to the contact record.

 Finally, you will select the method used to combine contact scores to produce the roll-up account score.
 Once completed, the Account Score will now be visible in the account listings and in the Account Report.